 To ensure ample voltage is being supplied to the slideout system motor, power should be supplied from one of the following sources:

-☐ Have the motor home engine running.

-☐ Turn on the generator.
+- Attach the RV to shore power.
+[P] Have the motorhome engine running. - \Box Turn on the generator.

 Extending/retracting the room: